miguelviladev/learning-c-en/1-introduction/3-how-to-structure-a-program.md

-# How to structure a C program
+# How to structure a program

 Created in 1972 to develop the UNIX operating system, C inherited UNIX's philosophy, like being case sensitive.